 Focus on three key areas: how quickly you can get the cash, what you’re allowed to use it for, and the true cost of the funds.
 Looking at these factors will help you cut through the noise and see which lender truly understands the needs of a home care business.
 A good funding partner will be clear and upfront in all of these areas, making your decision that much easier.

-Funding Speed and Approval
+Compare Funding Speed and Approval Rates

 When payroll is due on Friday, you can’t afford to wait weeks for a bank to make a decision.
 The speed of funding is one of the most important factors for a home care agency.
 Traditional bank loans are known for long applications and slow approval times.
 In contrast, many alternative loans are designed for speed.